 - 1 tsp white wine vinegar (or lemon juice)

 - 150 g fresh cranberries

 - 2 oranges, juice and zest

 - 300 ml double cream (heavy cream)

-- Heat your oven 140°C (285°F).
-Line a baking tray with parchment paper and trace 10 circles about 5cm (2-inches) in diameter in pencil, leaving space between each circle.
+- Prep the oven and trays.Preheat your oven 140°C (280°F).Prep the trays.
+Line a baking tray with parchment paper and trace 8 circles about 5cm (2-inches) in diameter in pencil, leaving space between each circle.
 Then turn the paper over so that the pencil marks are underneath.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.